 The Company presents basic and diluted earnings / (loss) per share data for its ordinary shares.
 Basic earnings / (loss) per share is calculated by dividing the profit or loss attributable to ordinary shareholders of the Company by the weighted average number of ordinary shares outstanding during the year.
-Diluted earnings / (loss) per share is determined by adjusting the profit or loss attributable to ordinary share holders and the weighted average number of ordinary shares outstanding for the effects of all dilutive potential ordinary shares, if any.
+Diluted earnings / (loss) per share is determined by adjusting the profit or loss attributable to ordinary shares outstanding for the effects of all dilutive potential ordinary shares, if any.